sigabeauty/blog/content/posts/vad.md

 In speech signal processing, auto speech recognition (ASR) is much well known than voice activity detection (VAD), because VAD a sub modual but not a full-application directly facing user interface.
 Indeed, VAD is very important in any production of speech data pre-processing.

 ## Task Definition
 Voice activity detection is the task of looking for voice activity in an audio stream.
 Basically, it should tell speech apart from noise and silence.
-Given input audio feature X, the task of VAD is the predict Y, each Y_i is the probability of speech or noise/silence in current time.
-Here, the definition of X and Y is generalized in terms of time granularity(Can represent both audio chunk, frame, etc).
+Given input audio feature $X = [x_1, x_2, ..., x_T]$, the task of VAD is the predict $Y = [y_1, y_2, ..., y_T]$, each $y_i$ is the probability of speech or noise/silence in current time.
+Here, the definition of $X$ and $Y$ is generalized in terms of time granularity(Can represent both audio chunk, frame, etc).

 Based on the definition.
 Oh!
 This task seems easy enough, just a binary classification problem.
 But, a modern VAD should satisfy some main criteria

-- High quality: Enough high precision and recall, maybe separately consider in different situations.
+- **High quality**: Enough high precision and recall, maybe separately consider in different situations.
-- Low user perceived latency: It’s only a pre-processing step, important but cannot affect the whole pipeline latency.
+- **Low user perceived latency**: It's only a pre-processing step, important but cannot affect the whole pipeline latency.
-- Generalization: Robustness for all domains, audio sources, noise, quality, and SNR levels
+- **Generalization**: Robustness for all domains, audio sources, noise, quality, and SNR levels

 ## Related Works